ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 {: shortdesc}

 Provisioning a Lite plan instance is use case driven.
-Depending on the use case selected, you are presented with a Console UI that include components (engines and services) that are specific to the selected use case.
-The following are the three use cases:
+Depending on the following use cases, you are presented with a Console UI that include components (engines, services and storages) that are specific to the selected use case.

 * **Generative AI** : You can explore Generative AI usecases using this use case.
 The provisioned instance includes Presto, Milvus and Spark.
 * **High Performance BI** : You can explore BI visualization functionalities using this use case.
 The provisioned instance includes Presto C++ and Spark only.